Turn a new Ikea storage shelf into a rustic farmhouse beauty!

-The bottom will become a kitty litter box inside a custom-built crate on casters, so what you see here is just the idea.
+The bottom shelf will become a kitty litter box inside a custom-built crate on casters, so what you see here is just the idea.

-The kitty litter use to be in a downstairs bathroom, but I didn’t stay on top of it like I do when it’s up.
+This kitty litter use to be in a downstairs bathroom, but I didn’t stay on top of it like I do when it’s up.
 This just works better for me.

-The other baskets are geared to hold laundry, vacuum attachments, and recycling that’s easy to carry to the main bin in the garage once full.
+Other baskets are geared to hold laundry, vacuum attachments, and recycling that’s easy to carry to the main bin in the garage once full.
 They are already filled up, and it works SO great!

 Since this is officially a guest bedroom, this would be a great way to store extra pillows and blankets for guests too.
 I honestly could think of a million ways to use this shelving.
 I’m smitten with it!